Richmond Fraud Defense Lawyer

 Additionally, in some cases, you could be ordered to pay restitution to the alleged victim.
 The consequences of being found guilty of this type of crime could affect you for the rest of your life, as finding employment with a fraud conviction on your record could make some employers reluctant to hire you.

 When facing criminal charges for fraud, it’s important to have a skilled lawyer on your side.
-At the Law Office of Paul C. Galanides, P.C., our Richmond attorney has over 27 years of courtroom experience and knows how to provide an effective defense in fraud cases.
+At the Law Office of Paul C. Galanides, P.C., our Richmond attorney has decades of courtroom experience and knows how to provide an effective defense in fraud cases.

 By listening to your side of the story, thoroughly reviewing your case, and developing a unique legal strategy on your behalf, we will work toward obtaining a not guilty verdict.